gulucaptain/DynamiCtrl/README.md

 1. Prepare a human image and a guided pose video, and generate the video materials using our DynamiCtrl.

-2. Use the output video and an audio file, and apply MuseTalk [MuseTalk](https://github.com/TMElyralab/MuseTalk) to generate the correct lip movements.
+2. Use the output video and an audio file, and apply [MuseTalk](https://github.com/TMElyralab/MuseTalk) to generate the correct lip movements.